Back to Basics: How to Wash Cloth Diapers

 Step 3: Rinse cycle number 1.
 This one usually comes automatically after your wash cycle.
 You shouldn't have to manually set this cycle.
 Hot water is best for getting the detergent out of your diapers.

-Step 4: Rinse cycle number 2 in hot water.
+Step 4: Rinse cycle number 2 in hot water (if needed).

 You can dry your inserts, flats, fitteds, or prefolds in the dryer.
 You should hand dry your covers or anything made with PUL or TPU.